rehierl/abstract-properties/01-0-prologue/1-3-as-streams.md

-Likewise, since a section is opened as soon as its heading (h) is reached and closed as soon as the implementation has moved past the section's last node (nL), these two nodes and all the other nodes in between are counted towards the heading's section.
+Likewise, since a section is opened as soon as its heading (h) is reached and closed as soon as the implementation has moved past the section's last node (nL), these two nodes and all the other nodes in between count towards the heading's section.
 That is, the above stream-based perspective does also not support any gaps.

-Due to the above, a heading and all the nodes up until a section's very last node form **a composite unit of consecutive nodes**.
+Due to the above, a heading and all the nodes until a section's last node form **a composite unit of consecutive nodes**.
 As such, and in regards to a document order, a section can be described as **a sub-stream of nodes**.

 Note that, the support of nodes in between a section's heading and its last node that do not count towards that section (nodes 'x' and 'y') would require clear definitions in order to allow implementations to detect and thus allow to skip/ignore these nodes in regards to the corresponding section.
-However, such definitions seem futile since one could argue that the nodes below a gap effectively form a new section which, as a matter of clarity, should be introduced as such.
+However, such definitions seem futile since one could always argue that the nodes below a gap effectively form a new section which, as a matter of clarity, should be introduced as such.

 <!-- ======================================================================= -->